Stanley Jayasinghe: Early life

 Former All Ceylon and Nondescripts Cricket Club cricketer Carl Obeysekera and Ashley de Silva who were also from Nalanda College played for Ceylon at the same time.

 Stanley was adjudged the Times of Ceylon Sportsman of the Year in 1951.

 Cricket administrator

 Stanley Jayasinghe also has been one time a member of the National Selection Committee and Manager of Sri Lanka cricket team.

-Stanley was a hugely sought-after coach in Sri Lanka from the late 1970's, after he migrated to Sri Lanka.
-He had gained fame playing brilliantly for Lestersihre before moving back to his home country.
-His coaching style, coupled with a caring, fatherly-treatment towards his students, made him one of the most successful coaches in the country during the 70's and 80's.
+Stanley was a hugely sought-after coach in Sri Lanka from the late 1970's.
+His coaching style, coupled with a caring, fatherly treatment towards his students, made him one of the most successful coaches in the country during the 70's and 80's.
 He later was appointed the Manager of the Sri Lankan cricket team and developed it to very high standards, laying the discipline and attitude in the players he managed, who later led the Sri Lankan team to its one and only ODI World Cup in 1996.